kashaf12/mandate/docs/INVARIANTS.md

 ---

+## Core Enforcement Boundary: LLM vs Tool

+**INVARIANT:** LLM calls are non-side-effecting.
+All real-world effects must occur via ToolCall.

+- LLM calls are pure computation (no external state changes)
+- Tool calls are real-world effects (file writes, API calls, state changes)
+- The SDK enforces this boundary mechanically
+- PolicyEngine treats LLM and Tool calls differently:
+  - LLM: Cost/rate limits only (no permissions to check)
+  - Tool: Permissions, cost, rate, validation, verification

+This boundary is critical for authority enforcement.
+Without it, you cannot distinguish between harmless computation and dangerous actions.

+---

 ## Problem 1: Distributed Budget Leakage

 **What happens:**

 - Agent runs on 5 servers
 - Each server enforces $100 limit
 - Agent spends $500 total

 **Why it happens:**

 - Enforcement is local
 - Authority is assumed to be global
 - No coordination

 **Invariant revealed:**

 > Execution limits must be enforced at the agent identity level, not the infrastructure instance level.

 **Forces:**

 - Shared accounting
 - Coordination
 - Agent identity